httpwg/http-extensions/draft-ietf-httpbis-replay.md

 Unavailable) or 425 (Too Early) status code often leads to clients retrying requests, which could result in increased load.

+## Out of Order Delivery

+In protocols that deliver data out of order (such as QUIC {{HQ}}) early data can arrive after the handshake completes.
+This leads to potential ambiguity about the status of requests and could lead to inconsistent treatment (see
+{{be-consistent}}).
+Implementations MUST either ensure that any early data that is delivered late is either discarded or consistently identified and processed.

 # IANA Considerations